 Positioning: First thing, is to get your front foot positioned at the starting line, facing forward.
 Position your feet in a staggered stance, with one foot ahead of the other.
 Most of your weight should be on the front foot when set into your three point stance.
 There are a wide variety of different options that can be used in determining the distance the feet are from each other.
 I recommend to get some space from the starting line with the front foot so you can lean as far forward as possible.

-Hand Placement: The hand placement of the three point stance wants to be slightly wider than the rear foot.
+Hand Placement: The hand placement for the three point stance should be slightly wider than the rear foot.
 Then the off hand wants to be back behind the hip.
 The first action when starting the 40 yard dash is to drive the back arm forward and through while simultaneously driving the knee forward in a straight line.

 Head and Torso Position: There is a huge difference in the quality of of power during the first three steps depending on the position of the head and torso.
-Be sure the chin is tucked and the hips are above the back of the head.
-Chin wants to stay tucked through the initial first step to prevent “popping up” or getting into an upright position too quickly.
+Be sure the chin is tucked and the hips are above the back of the head when in the starting stance.
+The chin wants to stay tucked through the initial first step to prevent “popping up” or getting into an upright position too quickly.

 Back Leg Position: Bend your rear leg at the knee and position it slightly behind the front leg and your body.
 Your rear foot should be on its toes, ready to explode forward during the start.
 Maintain a strong core tight and stable base by engaging your glutes and hamstrings.